 - are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.

 All classes have a dedicated lesson a week using 'Love to Investigate' from Cornerstones.

 Design & Technology

 If you have any questions concerning our curriculum, please make an appointment to see the class teacher.
-If you feel you need to discuss in more detail, please contact the Key Stage leader or Mr Perkins.
+If you feel you need to discuss in more detail, please contact your child's classteacher or Mrs Thompson, our Curriculum Coordinator.